 You can see a list of all events that are currently hosted as part of your event campaign in chronological order and manage each event on your event campaign's manage page.
 If you've enabled Event Vetting, you can filter by approved, pending, or draft events.
 You can view a list of all event hosts by clicking Create Host Report at the top of the event campaign's manage page.

-To manage each event, click the "Manage" button.
-This will allow you to jump into the event and edit it as if it were your own.
+To manage an event, click the Manage button.
+This will open the event's manage page, where you can edit it as if it were your own.

 Approving Events

 If your group has enabled event vetting, hosts submit events for approval by event campaign administrators, rather than publishing them immediately.
-Personalization datasets are currently available to all partners, but will be moving to Boost in 2026.
+Event Vetting is a Boost feature.
 You can learn more about Boost and how to sign up here.
 If you've signed up for event vetting notifications in the Responses tab of the Action Manage page for this campaign, you will receive an email notifying them an event has been submitted for review.
 After approval, events are published to the event campaign.
 Under the Pending tab, you can view all pending events.
 You can approve or reject events that appear on the map/list of events under this letter campaign.
 If you approve an event, it will appear on the map/list of actions and be searchable by activists.
 Hosts will receive an email notifying them if their event was approved or rejected.

 If you reject an event, it will not appear as part of your action.
 Note that removing or rejecting an event does not cancel the event -- events are owned by the host, not you.
 It removes your group's name as the sponsor of the event, removes the event from your event campaign's search page, stops adding activists who RSVP to your group's email list, and generally turns the event into a normal standalone event.